vinaypratap15151/Keeper_App/README.md

 KEEPER APP USING REACT.JS

 Created a Keeper App which is kind of clone of google notes.
-In this you can store your notes and can mention your tasks.
-Once they r done or if you want to delete some notes you can process that any time as well.
+In this you can store your notes and can mention your tasks ,if you want to delete some notes you can process that any time as well.